What Zorro Does Now That He’s Free

 9. He knew nothing about traffic.
 Soon after release, he was seen on the edge of the road, eating something.
 Too close for safety!

 10. Zorro didn’t know his territory well, before release, even though I hunted him there.
-I left him once, for several hours; when I came back, he practically jumped into my arms.
+I left him once, for several hours; when I went back, he practically jumped into my arms.
 He immediately fell asleep in his mews, head tucked into his scapular feathers.
-But happily went back next day.
+But he went back next day with no signs of trauma.

 A Note on Brains: “In the past few decades, scientists have learned that the basis of everything they thought they knew about bird brains—that they were largely comprised of the most primitive and instinctual of brain structures—was wrong.
 Fully 75 percent of the brains of parrots, hummingbirds, and thousands of other species of birds is actually made up of a sophisticated information-processing system that works much the same way as the locus of human higher-mindedness, the cerebral cortex.” —Lexi Krock (from Nova)